radiantearth/community-sprints/workstreams/core-api-mechanics.md

 * How might derived products be linked with the original image?
 E.g., Dem product of LIDAR

 * What do we call this specification?

+* Schema - Is there a way to report global schemas, or at least adherence to a global schema?
+How can we know that one catalog's 'cloud cover' means the same thing as another's, and that they use the same range (0 - 100 vs 0 - 1).

 ### Background Reading / Prep work